liberapay/liberapay.com/CONTRIBUTING.md

 To contribute more substantial changes, the first step is to install Gittip locally, which is documented in the [README](https://github.com/whit537/www.gittip.com).
-That file also documents our testing framework.
+That file also documents our testing setup.
 Changes with tests are better than changes without.

+Find us on Twitter or Freenode if you get stuck.

 ##### License

-Gittip is [licensed under CC0](https://github.com/whit537/www.gittip.com/tree/master/LICENSE), i.e., it's public domain.
+Gittip is [licensed under CC0](https://github.com/whit537/www.gittip.com/tree/master/COPYING), i.e., it's public domain.